andreaiacono/andreaiacono.github.io/tesi/thesis.md

 illogical.
-The genetic algorithms used for agent evolution have the neural network weights as genetic code, that is, the encoding of their behavior; when two agents mate, the genetic heritage of their offspring will consist of part of one parent\'s code and part of the other\'s, although sometimes it may happen that the copying is not perfect and some value varies randomly, that is, using the genetic algorithm operators (see paragraph §1.2.3) crossover and mutation.
+The genetic algorithms used for agent evolution have the neural network weights as genetic code, that is, the encoding of their behavior; when two agents mate, the genetic heritage of their offspring will consist of part of one parent's code and part of the other's, although sometimes it may happen that the copying is not perfect and some value varies randomly, that is, using the genetic algorithm operators (see paragraph §1.2.3) crossover and mutation.